Skip to content

 Parameters:

-• router - Another router to merge (same validator and data type)
+• router - Another router to merge (must use same validator)

 Returns: Router instance for chaining